 In general, the incorporation process of PT PMA in Bali takes approximately 6 to 10 weeks.
 The current minimum capital for foreign investment is IDR 10 billion.
 There are two very important licenses when we talk about the business formation of PT PMA in Bali.
 Temporary License (or Principal License) and Permanent Business License.

 We also know it as an Izin Prinsip in Indonesian.
 It is the primary license you obtain during the incorporation process.
 It only permits you to start investing and perform business activities in Bali.

 As for a permanent business license (Izin Usaha Tetap – IUT), it enables you to run your business fully and continuously.
-With the principal license as one of the prerequisite document, you will finally get the IUT once the incorporation process is over and you have fulfilled all legal regulations.
+With the principal license as one of the prerequisite documents, you will finally get the IUT once the incorporation process is over and you have fulfilled all legal regulations.

-On top of that, by securing a permanent business license in Bali, you are now ready to hire foreign experts, get supporting licenses such as import license.
+On top of that, by securing a permanent business license in Bali, you are now ready to hire foreign experts, get supporting licenses such as import licenses.
 You can protect your PT PMA from future changes of foreign ownership regulations.